BND Hamburger Icon

 Zoom Phone Power Pack

-This $25 monthly add-on feature is designed for call center supervisors and managers as well as receptionists.
-Through our research with this feature, we found that it provides call queue analytics and historical insights managers can use to monitor their team’s level of service with custom options to issue warnings and critical alerts at specific thresholds.
+This $25 monthly add-on feature is designed for call center supervisors and managers as well as receptionists, so depending on your business type and size, you might not need it yet.
+If you do, though, we found that this feature provides excellent call queue analytics and historical insights that managers can use to monitor their team’s level of service, with custom options to issue warnings and critical alerts at specific thresholds.
 Admins can look at active calls, waiting calls and calls held.
 You can also drill down into completed calls, abandoned calls, missed calls and calls forwarded to voicemail.

 Zoom dashboard